biotech primer logo

 • CRISPR functions as a “genetic memory” of viral DNA that bacteria use to fight off viruses if reinfected.

-• Researchers adapted the CRISPR-Cas system to cut DNA at a specific location in the genome.
+• Researchers adapted the CRISPR system to cut DNA at a specific location in various genomes.

-CRISPR was used by the startup eGenesis to successfully disable viruses embedded in pig DNA that could infect human transplant recipients, making potential pig donor organs safer for humans.
+• The startup eGenesis uses the CRISPR technology to successfully disable viruses embedded in pig DNA that could infect human transplant recipients, making potential pig donor organs safer for humans.
+With over 100,000 people in the USA waiting for an organ transplant and 5,600 of them dying annually before one can be procured, CRISPR may be the answer.

-Before the approval of CRISPR technology, the FDA approved several other gene therapy tehcnologies; Luxturna and Zolgensma use AAV technology and Kymriah and Yescarta used CAR-T technology.
-Learn the science of AAV and CAR-T and how these technologies are applied to cure diseases such as SMA, lymphoma and retinal dystrophy in Biotech Primer’s Gene Therapy Primer.
+Before the approval of CRISPR technology, the FDA approved several other gene therapy technologies; Luxturna and Zolgensma use AAV technology and Kymriah and Yescarta use CAR-T technology.
+Learn the science of AAV and CAR-T and how these technologies are applied to cure diseases such as SMA, lymphoma, and retinal dystrophy in Biotech Primer’s on-demand classes Gene Therapy Primer and Cell Therapy Primer.

 Biotech Primer is your go-to source for interactive training across the biotechnology, pharmaceutical, molecular diagnostics, and medical device sectors.
 Explore a range of in-depth biotech courses designed to deepen your understanding of key principles and applications in the field.